 Why a Company over other forms of business entities?

-A company can be classified into various distinct categories on the basis of its ownership criteria, the motive of the business (commercial or social), authorised capital, etc. The major classification made is into Private Limited Company and Public Limited Company.
+A company can be classified into various distinct categories on the basis of its ownership criteria, the motive of the business (commercial or social), authorized capital, etc. The major classification made is into Private Limited Company Registration and Public Limited Company Registration.

-How is a Private Company different from Public Company?
+How is a Private Limited Company different from Public Limited Company?

-In a PRIVATE Company, the ownership is privately held by the shareholders.
+In a Private Limited Company Registration, the ownership is privately held by the shareholders.
 Even though the shares can be transferred, the company cannot get listed on a stock exchange for free trading.
 Such companies are not bound to release their financial reports publicly and are not accountable to the public.

-There is a minimum of 2 shareholders and maximum of 200 shareholders.
+- There is a minimum of 2 shareholders and a maximum of 200 shareholders.

-Whereas, in a PUBLIC company, the ownership is open for the public.
-The company is listed on a stock exchange and it issues prospectus (or may use other methods) to invite subscription from the public.
-It is required to release its financial reports publicly, since it holds accountability towards its existing as well as potential investors.
+Whereas, in a Public Limited Company Registration, the ownership is open to the public.
+The company is listed on a stock exchange and it issues prospectus (or may use other methods) to invite subscriptions from the public.
+It is required to release its financial reports publicly since it holds accountability towards its existing as well as potential investors.

-It is allowed to commence its business after receiving Certificate of commencement of business (after certificate of incorporation).
+- It is allowed to commence its business after receiving a Certificate of commencement of business (after the certificate of incorporation).

-It is required to reach a level of minimum subscription (as per the authorised capital) to issue the shares to the interested shareholders.
+- It is required to reach a level of minimum subscription (as per the authorized capital) to issue the shares to the interested shareholders.

-Why should you form Private Company over a Public Company?
+Why register Private Limited Company over Public Limited Company?

 LONG TERM GROWTH

-The company functions smoothly, and has greater flexibility due to the lack of strict regulations as imposed on a public company.
+The company functions smoothly and has greater flexibility due to the lack of strict regulations imposed on a public company.

 EASE OF COMMENCEMENT

-There is ease of commencement, since it can start its operations immediately after having two shareholders, and receiving certificate of incorporation.
+There is the ease of commencement since it can start its operations immediately after having two shareholders and receiving a certificate of incorporation.